-UF Progressive Supranuclear Palsy & Atypical Parkinsonism Clinic
+UF Health Progressive Supranuclear Palsy & Atypical Parkinsonism Center of Care Clinic

-This interdisciplinary clinic is Directed by Dr. Nikolaus McFarland, Associate Professor of Neurology, and is run as a partnership between the University of Florida’s College of Medicine’s Center for Movement Disorders and Neurorestoration (Dr. Nick McFarland) and the College of Health and Human Performance (Dr. Chris Hass).
+This interdisciplinary clinic is Directed by Dr. Nikolaus McFarland, Associate Professor of Neurology, and is run as a partnership between the University of Florida’s Fixel Institute for Neurological Diseases: Movement Disorders and Neurorestoration Program and the College of Health and Human Performance (Dr. Chris Hass).
 These two world-class doctors and scientists co-direct the PSP/Atypical Parkinson disease initiative at UF.

 The identified needs in this area are:

 - Increased awareness and knowledge of PSP and Atypical Parkinson disorders to promote early diagnosis, care, support and access to research and the latest treatments.